maurapintor/flask-classification/docs/slides.md

 ```

 Note that we are specifying here a **socket**.
 This is a mapping
-of a port inside the container (5000) with a port outside of it (5000).
+of a port inside the container with a port in our computer.

 So, inside our container we will run the server on port 5000, which
 will be linked with the port 5000 of our localhost.